Norwegian Township, Pennsylvania: Demographics

-Of the 861 households 30.5% had children under the age of 18 living with them, 61.9% were married couples living together, 7.4% had a female householder with no husband present, and 26.5% were non-families.
-23.6% of households were one person and 13.6% were one person aged 65 or older.
+Of the 861 households that were counted during the census, 30.5% had children under the age of eighteen, 61.9% were married couples living together, 7.4% had a female householder with no husband present, and 26.5% were non-families.
+23.6% of households were one-person households and 13.6% were one-person households with residents who were aged sixty-five or older.

 The average household size was 2.52 and the average family size was 2.99.

-The age distribution was 22.4% under the age of 18, 5.1% from 18 to 24, 26.3% from 25 to 44, 29.9% from 45 to 64, and 16.3% 65 or older.
-The median age was 43 years.
-For every 100 females, there were 97.3 males.
-For every 100 females age 18 and over, there were 90.9 males.
+The age distribution was 22.4% who were under the age of eighteen, 5.1% who were aged eighteen to twenty-four, 26.3% who were aged twenty-five to forty-four, 29.9% who were aged forty-five to sixty-four, and 16.3% who were aged sixty-five or older.
+The median age was forty-three years.

+For every one hundred females, there were 97.3 males.
+For every one hundred females who were aged eighteen or older, there were 90.9 males.